 This is another blog inspired by last Friday’s guardian ad litem training.
 As I enter my fourth decade of practice and acknowledge that my legal career is half over (likely two-thirds over), I find myself increasingly agitated by certain trends I perceive in family law.
 I want to resist becoming the old man shaking his fists at the youngsters and reminiscing about the “old days,” but there are trends in family law that I think need to be actively resisted.
-And the push for ever increasing restraining orders is one I find well-meaning but counterproductive for parents, children, or family law attorneys.
+The push for ever increasing restraining orders is one I find well meaning but counterproductive for parents, children, or family law attorneys.
 And it’s only getting worse.

 One of the lecturers included a discussion of recent restraints she had litigated.
 Her list contained many of the newer items, including many that that parents routinely agree to and then routinely violate.[1]
 I’ve written numerous blogs about how these well-meaning restraints are problematic.
 However, her list also had restraints I’d never encountered regarding gun storage, life jackets on boats, use of appropriate car/booster seats, and limitations on screen time and video games.